survivejs/webpack-book/manuscript/02_webpack_compared.md

 };
 ```

 Brunch comes with commands like `brunch new`, `brunch watch --server`, and `brunch build --production`.
-It contains a lot out of box and can be extended using plugins.
+It contains a lot out of the box and can be extended using plugins.

 T> There is an experimental [Hot Module Reloading runtime](https://github.com/brunch/hmr-brunch) for Brunch.